 - Heavier than the PP version due to reinforced structure

-- High force ratio lever (long handles)
+- Lever with high force ratio (long handles)

 - Non-slip grip for a firm hold with gloves

-- Reinforced joints for heavy pallet strapping
+- Reinforced joints for strapping heavy pallets

 - Higher unit cost than PP sealer

-- Over-dimensioned for PP strapping seals
+- Oversized for PP strap seals

 - Heavier due to reinforced structure